The Best Chef Two Knives 2025: All 206 Restaurants

 Buenos Aires, Argentina

 Trescha holds a Michelin star for 2024 and 2025 and appears on Latin America's 50 Best list, operating from Villa Crespo with a tasting-format menu built around Argentine ingredients and research-led technique.
-Chef Tomás Treschanski works within a contemporary idiom that sits outside the city's steakhouse and traditional asado tradition, placing Trescha in a small peer set alongside Aramburu at the top of Buenos Aires' modern fine-dining tier.
+Chef Tomás Treschanski works within a contemporary idiom that sits outside the city's steakhouse and traditional asado tradition, placing Trescha in a small comparable set alongside Aramburu at the top of Buenos Aires' modern fine-dining tier.

 Healdsburg, United States